JanCBrammer/biopeaks/README.md

 The EDF test data have been downloaded from https://www.teuniz.net/edf_bdf_testfiles/

+Please make sure to have [pytest](https://docs.pytest.org/en/latest/) as well as [pytest-qt](https://pypi.org/project/pytest-qt/) installed before running the frontend tests.

-The tests can be run from a Python console:
+The tests can be run using [pytest](https://docs.pytest.org/en/latest/):
 ```
-from biopeaks.test import frontend_test
-frontend_test.runner()
+pytest -v
 ```
-This will open an application, run a few tests on it and print the results to the Python console.

 ## Backend
 In order to validate the performance of the ECG peak detector `heart.ecg_peaks()`,